aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/account.md

 <a id="0x1_account_ENO_CAPABILITY"></a>

-The caller does not have a digital-signature-based capability to call this function
+The caller does not have a digital&#45;signature&#45;based capability to call this function

 <pre><code>const ENO_CAPABILITY: u64 &#61; 9;<br/></code></pre>